-7. Damage to/loss of Equipment/Property
+Damage to/loss of equipment/property

-A charge will be levied in respect of wilful damage, neglect or loss of school property (including premises, furniture, equipment, books or materials), the charge to be the cost of replacement or repair, or such lower cost as the Business Manager may decide.
+A charge will be levied in respect of wilful damage, neglect or loss of school property (including premises, furniture, equipment, books or materials), the charge to be the cost of replacement or repair, or such lower cost as the Director of Business may decide.

 A charge will be levied in respect of wilful damage, neglect or loss of property (including premises, furniture, equipment, books or materials) belonging to a third party, where the cost has been recharged to the school.
-The charge to be the cost of replacement or repair, or such lower cost as the Business Manager may decide.
+The charge to be the cost of replacement or repair, or such lower cost as the Director of Business may decide.

-8. Ingredients/Materials for Practical Subjects and textbooks
+Ingredients/materials for practical subjects and textbooks

-Where a pupil or parent wishes to retain items produced as a result of art, craft and design, or design and technology, a contribution is requested for the cost of the materials used.
-In the case of Food Technology, pupils usually provide their own ingredients, but if the pupil forgets, the school provides the ingredients and levies a charge.
+Where a student or parent wishes to retain items produced as a result of art, craft and design, or design and technology, a contribution is requested for the cost of the materials used.
+In the case of Food Technology, students usually provide their own ingredients, but if the student forgets, the school provides the ingredients and levies a charge.
 Textbooks are provided free of charge, but in some subjects, additional revision guides are available, for which a charge is made.
 If a student wishes to annotate a textbook then they must purchase their own copy.